HJLebbink/asm-dude/README.md

 ### Features

 #### Syntax highlighting and Code Folding
-The following architectures are supported: the instruction sets of the x86 and the x64, but also SSE, AVX, AVX2, Xeon-Phi (Knights Corner), AVX-512 instructions are provided.
+AsmDude2 offers support for the following architectures: the instruction sets of x86 and x64, as well as SSE, AVX, AVX2, Xeon-Phi (Knights Corner), and AVX-512 instructions.
-Most of the regularly used Masm directives are supported and some Nasm directives.
+Most of the commonly used Masm directives covered, along with a selection of Nasm directives.

 ![label-analysis](https://github.com/HJLebbink/asm-dude/blob/master/Images/AsmDude2-syntax-highlighting.png?raw=true "Syntax highlighting")

 #### Code Descriptions
-When you hover over a mnemonic you may get a popup with descriptions.
-Descriptions can be added and changed by updating the AsmDudeData.xml file that will be stored next to the binaries when installing the plugin (.vsix).
-The directory where plugins are installed can be difficult to find, try something as C:\Users\<user>\AppData\Local\Microsoft\VisualStudio\17.0\Extensions\AsmDude2\2.0.0.1\Server
+When you hover over a mnemonic, you may receive a pop-up with descriptions.
+These descriptions can be modified and added by updating the AsmDudeData.xml file, which will be located alongside the installed plugin binaries (.vsix).
+Finding the directory where plugins are installed can be a bit challenging; you might want to try a location like C:\Users<user>\AppData\Local\Microsoft\VisualStudio\17.0\Extensions\AsmDude2\2.0.0.1\Server.
-Please consider sharing your updates.
+I kindly encourage you to share any updates you make.

 ![code-descriptions](https://github.com/HJLebbink/asm-dude/blob/master/Images/AsmDude2-descriptions.png?raw=true "Code descriptions")

-Observe that the layout of the popup does not render Markdown (see known issues).
+Please note that the formatting of the pop-up does not display Markdown (see the known issues)

 #### Code Completion
-While typing texts completion lists will narrow down to the relevant language keywords.
-This works for all keywords and labels.
-Code suggestion may not be perfect yet, in the sense that only valid code completions should be suggested.
+While typing text, the completion lists will be refined to display the relevant language keywords.
+This applies to all keywords.
+However, please be aware that code suggestions may not be flawless at this stage; only valid code completions should be proposed.

 ![code-completion](https://github.com/HJLebbink/asm-dude/blob/master/Images/AsmDude2-code-completion.png?raw=true "Code Completion")

 #### Signature Help
-Signature Help (also known as Parameter Info) displays the signature of a method in a tooltip when a user types the parameter list start character (eg in c++ an opening parenthesis).
-As a parameter and parameter separator (typically a comma) are typed, the tooltip is updated to show the next parameter in bold.
+Signature Help, also referred to as Parameter Info, presents the method's signature in a tooltip when a user enters the character marking the start of the parameter list (e.g., in C++, an opening parenthesis).
+As the user types a parameter and a parameter separator (usually a comma), the tooltip is refreshed to display the next parameter in bold.

 ![label-analysis](https://github.com/HJLebbink/asm-dude/blob/master/Images/AsmDude2-signature-help.png?raw=true "Signature Help")